gaia-family/frappe_types/README.md

 That's it.

-Now whenever you create or update any DocType on your local machine, the app will generate `.ts` files under at the following path: `app/src/types/<module_def>/<doctype_name>.ts`.
+Now whenever you create or update any DocType on your local machine, the app will generate `.ts` files alonside the doctype.

 <br/>